BAI-LAB/BaiJia/README.md

 ## Project Structure

-- **Demo_Baijia**: A publicly available portion of the dataset for experimentation and evaluation.
+- **Baijia_Lite**: A publicly available portion of the dataset for experimentation and evaluation.
 - **Eval_Question**: A set of evaluation questions to assess the performance of LLMs.
 - **Eval_Resume**: A collection of character resumes used for role-playing evaluations.